Print’s competitions recognize design excellence. See below for helpful information on how to prepare your entries.

 - PRINT is not liable for any copyright infringement on the part of the entrant and will not become involved in copyright disputes.

-- The following are not permitted to enter the contest: employees of F+W, a Content and eCommerce Company, and their immediate family members; Print contributing editors and correspondents as listed on our masthead; and judges of this competition and members of their firm.
-Due to SEC restrictions we are unable to accept entries from Syria, Iran, or North Korea.
+- The following are not permitted to enter the contest: employees of F+W Media, Inc. and their immediate family members; Print contributing editors and correspondents as listed on our masthead; and judges of this competition and members of their firm.
+Due to SEC restrictions we are unable to accept entries from Syria, Iran, Sudan or North Korea.

 Information to have ready when entering